 Factors Responsible for Cerebral Palsy

 Various studies from different corners of the world have linked different causative factors for the occurrence of CP.
 It has been concluded that the prevalence of CP was observed to be approximately four children per 1,000 live births with a weight 1.5 gms to 2.4 gms and almost 59 per 1,000 live births among children weighing less than 1.5 gms.
-Thus occurrence of CP has been linked up with low birth weight and premature birth.
+Thus the occurrence of CP has been linked up with low birth weight and premature birth.

 Some studies have also revealed that children born as a part of multiple birth pregnancy through artificial or normal reproduction have a higher chance to have CP.
 During fetal development disruption of oxygen supply, ischemic stroke, blockage in the blood supplying vessel can increase the risk of occurrence of CP.
-The disease can also be related to infections among mothers such as blood borne infections or fever during labor, maternal genitourinary infections and/or infections of the placental membranes.
+The disease can also be related to infections among mothers such as blood-borne infections or fever during labor, maternal genitourinary infections and/or infections of the placental membranes.
 Additionally, approximately 10 to 15% of the CP cases are related to brain injuries after birth such as vehicle crashes or falls.

 Symptoms Associated with Cerebral Palsy

-Cerebral Palsy is a neurodegenerative condition associated with the progressive, irreparable damage of the nervous system.
+Cerebral Palsy is a neurodegenerative condition associated with the progressive, irreparable damage to the nervous system.
 In case of severe forms of CP, signs are often visible immediately after birth.
 However, some of the other signs of CP can follow unique patterns such as:

 - Poor muscular tone as well as lack of coordination in the voluntary movements.